nesfit/DI-cryptominingdetection/README.md

 # DI-cryptominingdetection
-PCAP files and data sets to Digital Investigation article
+PCAP files and data-sets for Digital Investigation article